 Joining us for today’s show is Eric Schwab, a Chief Revenue Officer who knows a thing or two about revenue growth.
 Today’s topic is incentive compensation planning to hit your revenue goal.
-To follow along download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the sales strategy section and flip to the compensation planning phase on pages 308 – 313 of the workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.

 Eric Schwab is uniquely qualified to speak on this topic of compensation planning as the Chief Revenue Officer for TEN: The Enthusiast Network.
 TEN is the company that brings us iconic media brands such as Motor Trend, Powder, Surfer, and HOT ROD to name a few.
 As a content creation and media solutions company, TEN has transformed from a legacy media provider into a new media company.
 Eric has lead the sales team during this transformation.
 Watch as Eric demonstrates how to design incentive compensation plans that get you to your revenue goal.